-We established the Equity & Justice Center of Excellence with a $1 million seed designation from the board and we made a pledge to hold ourselves accountable to live our mission and weave the threads of equity and justice into everything we do.
+We established the Equity & Justice Center of Excellence with a $1 million seed designation from the Board of Directors and made a pledge to hold ourselves accountable to live our mission and weave the threads of equity and justice into everything we do.
 Learn More>

-We pledged to become an anti-racist organization while engaging 234,170 people of all backgrounds, abilities, and financial circumstances with equity and justice centered programming.
+We pledged to become an anti-racist organization while reaching 234,170 people of all backgrounds, abilities, and financial circumstances with equity and justice centered programming.

-We engaged over 2,100 community members in conversation and learning through the Unleashing Potential for All series.
+We engaged over 2,100 people in conversation and learning through the Unleashing Potential for All series.
 Learn More >

 In collaboration with the Ethiopian Community Center Health Council, we were able to create and pursue a strategic plan and provide support to 81 families and individuals in the Ethiopian community.

-The experiences between the youth today and Dr. Tommie C. Smith at the Olympics in 1968 are not all that different.
-They continue to fight through many of the same struggles and racism that was present years ago and they continue to be role models at the same time.
-I was also able to have my 12 year old son watch it as he is a huge Paolo Banchero fan and for him to hear his story and the stories of others of what they have been through led to some hard but good conversations in our house last night.
-I appreciate the youth being willing to share.
+My 12 year old son watched the Unleashing Potential series with me as he is a huge Paolo Banchero fan and for him to hear his story and the stories of others of what they have been through led to some hard but good conversations in our house last night.

 When it comes to housing and mental healthcare, there was no more urgent moment than 2020.
 We rose to the challenge and expanded our services to meet the growing need.